 How To Diagnose Poor Skin Turgor

 Your doctor will pinch or pull your skin (on the back of your hand or on the abdomen) and assess how long it takes to return to its natural position.
-This will help them determine your skin turgor.
+This will help them determine your skin elasticity.